DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 ### No dependencies in Windows

 Well, let's take the SDL2 with OpenGL renderer and get the resulting application for Windows, Linux, Mac OS X, Android, iOS etc!
 All is super.
-The only problem here that SDL is not presented in standard Windows.
+The only problem here is that SDL is not presented in standard Windows.
 So you have to drag along with you.
 This violates the first requirement (small size), because the SDL itself weighs about a megabyte.

 But in the examples you can see GDI+, which is in Windows starting with XP.
 GDI+ can TTF-fonts, PNG and JPG pictures, load resources from memory.
 So there will be 2 possible renderers: GDI+ for Windows and SDL for all other cases.
 You can place a piece of rendering-dependent code into a separate C-file ([nuklear_cross.c](https://github.com/DeXP/dxBin2h/blob/master/GUI/nuklear_cross.c)).
 Then the main code will not be overloaded and it will be possible to focus on the interface, which greatly simplifies development.
 An additional advantage is compilation acceleration - Nuklear will be compiled into a separate object file which will rarely change.